 It’s exciting to see manufacturers creating a designer desk with state-of-the-art componentry, so users no longer have to make a choice between the two.
 The Ensign’s Desk bridges this gap well, especially since it has four configurations that allow you to pick which match of ergonomics and design is best for you.

-With this follow-up to the excellent debut of the Captain’s Desk, we’re looking forward to what iMovR has coming next in the Baltic Line, the Admiral.
+With this follow-up to the excellent debut of the Captain’s Desk, we’re looking forward to see if iMovR comes up with anything else in their nautical themed line.
 For now, the Ensign’s Desk is immediately one of our favorites as it brings style and substance together as few other desks can.

 Epilogue: One note to our readers on why iMovR has made the Baltic Line a “Limited Edition,” at least for now.
 We’ve learned that Baltic birch, like so many raw commodities during the pandemic economy, has become incredibly hard to get.
 With the boom in home furnishings purchasing going on worldwide, European consumers have been buying so much Baltic birch furniture that there simply hasn’t been enough lumber left over to reach American shores.
 Coupled with deep ocean shipping capacity constraints and cost increases, the result has been months-long outages of supply of top-grade Baltic birch in the United States for the first time in history.
 So don’t be surprised if these Baltic line desks do sell out on occasion and have long backorder times until things smooth out in the global supply chain.
 This all goes to make this desk even more unique and something you’re unlikely to ever see anywhere else.